 The remainder of the paper is organized as follows.
 Sections 2 presents the model.
-Section 3 presents the estimation results for the fundamentals and cash flow dynamics, and Section 4 for risk aversion.
-In Section 5, we investigate how our measures of risk aversion and macroeconomic uncertainty correlate with (and predict) macroeconomic activity and asset price changes, and examine their relation with extant indices.
-We also examine the link between risk aversion and various consumer and investor confidence measures, finishing with a study of the behavior of risk aversion and uncertainty during the Covid crisis.
+Section 3 presents the estimation results for the fundamentals and cash flow dynamics and Section 4 for risk aversion.
+In Section 5, we investigate how our measures of risk aversion and macroeconomic uncertainty correlate with (and predict) macroeconomic activity and asset price changes and examine their relation with extant indices.
+We also examine the link between risk aversion and various consumer and investor confidence measures, finishing with a study of the behavior of risk aversion and uncertainty during the COVID crisis.
 Concluding remarks are in Section 6.

-2 Modeling Risk Appetite and Uncertainty
+2. Modeling Risk Appetite and Uncertainty

 In this section, we first define our concept of risk aversion.
-We then build a dynamic model with stochastic risk aversion and macroeconomic factors affecting the cash flows processes of two main risky asset classes, corporate bonds and equity.
+We then build a dynamic model with stochastic risk aversion and macroeconomic factors affecting the cash flows processes of two main risky asset classes: corporate bonds and equity.
 The state variables are described in Section 2.2 and the pricing kernel in Section 2.3.

-2.1 Risk Aversion
+2.1.
+Risk Aversion

 An ideal measure of risk aversion would be model-free and would not confound time variation in economic uncertainty with time variation in risk aversion.
 There are many attempts in the literature to approximate this ideal measure, but invariably various modeling and statistical assumptions are necessary to identify risk aversion.
-For example, in the options literature, a number of articles (Ait-Sahalia and Lo (2000); Rosenberg and Engle (2002); Jackwerth (2000); Bakshi, Kapadia, and Madan (2003); Britten-Jones and Neuberger (2000); Bliss and Panigirtzoglou (2004); Bakshi and Wu (2010); Faccini, Konstantinidi, Skiadopoulos, and Sarantopoulou-Chiourea (2019)) appear at first glance to infer risk aversion from equity options prices in a model-free fashion, but it is generally the case that the utility function is assumed to be of a particular form and/or to depend only on stock prices.3
+For example, in the options literature, a number of articles (Ait-Sahalia and Lo 2000, Britten-Jones and Neuberger 2000, Jackwerth 2000, Rosenberg and Engle 2002, Bakshi et al. 2003, Bliss and Panigirtzoglou 2004, Bakshi and Wu 2010, Faccini et al. 2019) appear at first glance to infer risk aversion from equity options prices in a model-free fashion, but it is generally the case that the utility function is assumed to be of a particular form and/or to depend only on stock prices.3

-Our approach is to start from a utility function defined over both consumption ("fundamentals") and a potential "non-fundamental" factor.
+Our approach is to start from a utility function defined over both consumption (fundamentals) and a potential nonfundamental factor.
 Our measure of risk aversion is then the coefficient of relative risk aversion implied by the utility function.
 We specify a consumption process accommodating time variation in economic uncertainty and use the utility framework to price all assets consistently, given general processes for their cash flows.